Pupil Premium Grant

 Quality of Education

-- To continue to narrow the gap between disadvantaged and non-disadvantaged pupils across the school and at national level, especially in writing;
+- To continue to narrow the gap between disadvantaged and non-disadvantaged pupils across the school and at national level in reading through a focus on the acquisition of comprehension skills;

 Behaviour & Attitudes

-- To improve the attendance of vulnerable disadvantaged pupils;
+- To continue to improve the attendance of vulnerable disadvantaged pupils compared to non-disadvantaged pupils, through positive partnerships with families.

-- To support families with emotional and social barriers impacting on pupils' learning;
+- To secure improved outcomes for families with social & emotional barriers impacting on pupils' learning through appropriate signposting and support;

-- To ensure that all disadvantaged pupils are encouraged to participate in wider school opportunities such as extra-curricular clubs, buddies, sports and digital ambassadors (currently suspended due to COVID restrictions).
+- To ensure that all disadvantaged pupils are encouraged to participate in wider school opportunities such as extra-curricular clubs, buddies, school councillors, sports and digital ambassadors.

 Leadership & Management